CandyFace/LuaPolyCode/README.md

 #### Setup polybuild for PATH
 First you have to add `polybuild to your PATH`, else sublime won't build.

-There are mutiple ways to setup polybuild for PATH, I used `cp` to make a copy of `polybuild` and moved it to `/usr/bin`, relying on the standard PATH variables.
+There are mutiple ways to this, I used `cp` to make a copy of `polybuild` and moved it to `/usr/bin`, relying on the standard PATH variables.

 polybuild is located in /Polycode/Release/Darwin/Standalone/Bin